kbrddestroyer/CS2.KernelCheat/README.md

 - That should be enough, but you can tweak project settings altering project directories, etc.
 - Run build from VS2022 GUI or by `msbuild` command

+## Build modes

+- Debug.
+Basic debug mode, defines _DEBUG macro, more verbose and GUI contains some dev windows
+- Release.
+Configuration, that's used by automation, can be used to build stable versions
+- GUI_DEBUG.
+Defines _DEBUG, more verbose,. driver mapping is disables, memory reading disabled, overlay is enabled, creates blank window to overlay if cs2 window is not found.
+Pretty useful in development

 ## Known issues

 - `libucrtd.lib(checkcfg.obj) : error LNK2001: unresolved external symbol guard_check_icall$fo$` - remove security checks from compilation configuration
 - Overlay lags.
 Decrease game video settings and lock framerate on 120 fps
+- No overlay.
+Swith cs2 to windowed/borderless render mode

 ## Mapping the driver